BedrockStreaming/superagent-mock/README.md

 All request methods are supported (get, put, post, etc.).

 Each request method mock have to be declared in the config file.
+Otherwise, the `callback` method is used.

 ## Tests